 Share American culture with a young leader from Saudi Arabia!

-2017 Home Hosting Dates: Fri, July 14 (late afternoon) through Sunday, July 16 (evening)
+2020 Home Hosting Dates: Friday, July 10 (late afternoon) through Sunday, July 12 (late afternoon)

 American families play a central role in the overall experience of international guests.
 Through time spent with US families, our visitors come to understand U.S. cultural values and our diverse way of life.
 Over 450 Virginia and Washington, DC area families, companies, and organizations have participated in hosting Legacy International visitors since 1994.
-Legacy’s partners in Pittsburgh (GlobalPittsburgh) and Austin (University of Texas Austin International Office) have similar histories of providing quality exchange experiences in their regions.
+Legacy’s partners in Austin (BRAVE Communities); Chicago (WorldChicago); Pittsburgh ( opens in a new windowGlobalPittsburgh); and Detroit (Global Ties Detroit) have similar histories of providing quality exchange experiences in their regions.